NetAion/avm-compositions/docs/decisions/0002-use-private-link-services-in-hub-vnet.md

 ### Azure Private Link Service(s) in Hub VNet

 * Good reliability, because Estuary recommends that we act as the "service provider" tenant with a Private Link Service, while their "service consumer" tenant uses a Private Endpoint.
 * Good reliability, because it aligns with Microsoft's [Azure Private Link](#reference-design) and [Private Link in a hub-and-spoke network](https://learn.microsoft.com/en-us/azure/architecture/networking/guide/private-link-hub-spoke-network) reference architectures.
-However, note that the "service provider" and "service consumer" roles are defined from the perspective of Estuary Flow change data capture (CDC) as the consumer.
+However, note that the "service provider" and "service consumer" roles are defined from the perspective of Estuary Flow CDC as the consumer.
 This differs from many ISV SaaS and PaaS models, where the commercial subscription host is typically the service provider.
 * Good security and visibility, because policies can be managed centrally when traffic flows through the firewall Network Virtual Appliances (NVA) in the Azure Hub VNet.
 Refer to traffic flow arrows in [the chosen conceptual design below](#chosen-option-azure-private-link-services-in-hub-vnet).
 * Good operationally, because a Private Link Service accessible to all peered Spoke VNets scales well.
 * Neutral operationally, because it enables **customised** and safe deployment practices with automation using [Azure Verified Modules for Platform Landing Zones (ALZ)](https://azure.github.io/Azure-Landing-Zones/terraform/).
 A Private Link Service only exists in the [AVM **proposed** module catalog (number 41)](https://azure.github.io/Azure-Verified-Modules/indexes/terraform/tf-resource-modules/#proposed-modules---), therefore further customisation is required.